 57th Annual Winter Luncheon

-New York, NYColumbia Law School Association's Medal for Excellence' will be awarded to two outstanding leaders in international and Chinese law at the 57th Annual Winter Luncheon, to be held Friday, January 20, 2006 at the Waldorf-Astoria.
+Columbia Law School Association’s Medal for Excellence will be awarded to two outstanding leaders in international and Chinese law at the 57th Annual Winter Luncheon, to be held Friday, January 20, 2006 at the Waldorf-Astoria.
 Columbia Law School Dean David Schizer will provide opening remarks.

 The awardees for 2006 are R. Randle Edwards, Walter Gellhorn Professor Emeritus of Law, Columbia Law School, and Wei Sun Christianson ’89, Chairman, China, Citigroup Global Markets Asia Limited.